Frequently asked Questions About Death

-John: (thrown into boiling oil, but survived)—For most of his labours, John was with Peter in Jerusalem up until the persecution of Herod Agrippa I. During this period, scholars agree that Johh escaped and preached for sometime in Asia Minor (an area around Turkey).
-Years later, scholars have traced that he went to Rome where it was believed he was persecuted with other Christians and was thrown into a cauldron of boiling oil—he miraculously survived.
+John: (thrown into boiling oil, but survived)—For most of his labors, John was with Peter in Jerusalem up until the persecution of Herod Agrippa I. During this period, scholars agree that John escaped and preached for some time in Asia Minor (an area around Turkey).
+Years later, scholars have traced that he went to Rome where it was believed he was persecuted by other Christians and was thrown into a cauldron of boiling oil—he miraculously survived.
 The Roman emperor at the time, Dominitian, decided after the incident to banish John to the island of Patmos (in Greece).
 When Dominitian died, John went back to Ephesus (in Turkey) where he spent the rest of his days.
 He died a very old man, the only Apostle to do so.

-Matthew: (burned-to-death?)—He must have lived many years as an apostle, since he was the author of the Gospel of Matthew which was written at least twenty years after the death of Christ.
-Christian tradition says he preached in Ethiopia (in Africa), Judea (Israel today), Macedonia, Syria and Parthia (northeast Iran).
-Bible scholars have different versions on how he died.
-Some say he was either killed with a sword in Parthia or he died a natural death in Ethiopia.
+Matthew: (burned-to-death?)—He must have lived many years as an apostle since he was the author of the Gospel of Matthew which was written at least twenty years after the death of Christ.
+Christian tradition says he preached in Ethiopia (in Africa), Judea (Israel today), Macedonia, Syria, and Parthia (northeast Iran).
+Bible scholars have different versions of how he died.
+Some say he was either killed with a sword in Parthia or died a natural death in Ethiopia.

 Jude (Thaddeus): (sawed or axed to death?)—He was a partner of Simon the Zealot and together they preached and converted non-believers in Judea (Israel), Persia (Iran), Samaria (Israel), Idumaea (near Jordan), Syria, Mesopotamia (Iran) and Libya.
-It is also widely believed that Jude travelled and preached in Beirut, Lebanon.
+It is also widely believed that Jude traveled and preached in Beirut, Lebanon.
 He also helped Bartholomew in bringing Christianity to Armenia.
-The cause of his death in unclear because of the existence of two versions: (1) He was crucified in Edessa, Turkey; (2) He was clubbed-to-death and his body was either sawed or axed in pieces after (together with Simon the Zealot).
-Some sources say he was buried either in Northern Persia or the most accepted version that his remains are buried in a crypt at St. Peter’s Basilica in Rome.
+The cause of his death is unclear because of the existence of two versions: (1) He was crucified in Edessa, Turkey; (2) He was clubbed to death and his body was either sawed or axed in pieces after (together with Simon the Zealot).
+Some sources say he was buried either in Northern Persia or the most accepted version is that his remains are buried in a crypt at St. Peter’s Basilica in Rome.

 We know additional apostles besides these men exist because Christ, after His ascension, appointed “some as apostles, some as prophets, some as evangelists, and some as pastors and teachers . . . until we all attain to the unity of the faith and of the knowledge of the Son of God, to a mature man, to the measure of the stature which belongs to the fullness of Christ” (Ephesians 4:11-13).